Skip to content

 Our 10 guiding principles

-2. Prevention: injury and ill-health at work are always preventable.
+1. Prevention: injury and ill-health at work is preventable.

-3. Commitment: good occupational safety, health and wellbeing is built upon a combination of policy, commitment and leadership.
+4. Commitment: good occupational safety, health and wellbeing is built upon a combination of leadership, commitment and policy.

-4. Collaboration: collaborative approaches involving diverse stakeholders, including workers, create more resilient and comprehensive safety, health and wellbeing systems.
+5. Collaboration: collaborative approaches involving all appropriate stakeholders, including workers and representatives, create more resilient and comprehensive safety, health and wellbeing systems.

-6. Evidence and risk: risk-led and evidence-driven approaches facilitate proactive, proportionate responses to existing and future OSH issues.
+6. Evidence-driven risk mitigation: risk-led and evidence-driven approaches facilitate proactive, proportionate responses to existing and future occupational safety and health issues.

-7. Knowledge and information: free and open exchange of trustworthy information creates shared knowledge and understanding of occupational safety, health and wellbeing.
+7. Knowledge provision: free and open exchange of trustworthy information creates shared knowledge and understanding of occupational safety, health and wellbeing.

-8. Learning and improvement: timely, accurate data can be used to inform action, support learning and make improvements to safety, health and wellbeing.
+8. Learning and improvement: timely, accurate and relevant data can be used to inform action, support learning and make improvements to safety, health and wellbeing.

-9. Rehabilitation: compensatory and rehabilitative systems support the sustainable return of workers after injury or ill health.
+9. Rehabilitation: compensatory, protective and rehabilitative systems protect workers after injury or ill health and support their sustainable return.

-10. Equity, diversity and inclusion: diversity of perspectives and a respect for difference ensures more equitable systems that protect all workers.
+10. Ethical values: recognising the diversity of occupational safety and health needs and respecting difference ensures more equitable systems that protect all workers.

 The tabs below describe the features of each guiding principle and key responsibilities relevant to governments and regulators, businesses and duty holders, and workers.

-3. Commitment: a clear national policy and an effective legal framework formalise commitment to occupational safety, health and wellbeing.
+4. Commitment: the collaborative design and implementation of a national policy and an effective legal framework formalises commitment to occupational safety, health and wellbeing.

-4. Collaboration: all government agencies have a role in creating and maintaining safe and healthy workplaces.
+5. Collaboration: all government agencies and social partners have a role to play in creating and maintaining safe and healthy workplaces.

-6. Evidence and risk: risk-led and evidence-driven approaches facilitate proactive, proportionate responses to existing and future OSH issues.
+6. Evidence-driven risk mitigation: risk-led and evidence-driven approaches facilitate proactive, proportionate responses to existing and future occupational safety and health issues.

-7. Knowledge and information: broad knowledge and understanding of safety, health and wellbeing issues can develop through reporting, consultation and the provision of free, openly available and trustworthy information.
+7. Knowledge provision: broad knowledge and understanding of safety, health and wellbeing issues is developed through reporting, consultation and the provision of free, openly available and trustworthy information.

-8. Learning and improvement: collected national statistics on physical and psychological safety and health outcomes should inform future actions.
+8. Learning and improvement: national statistics on physical and psychological safety and health outcomes can and should be used to inform future actions.

 9. Rehabilitation: compensation and rehabilitation systems support the sustainable return of workers who have been absent because of work-related injury and/or ill health.

-2. Prevention: preventing injuries and ill health should be the guiding principle for all occupational safety, health and wellbeing efforts.
+1. Prevention: preventing injuries and ill health is a fundamental driver of all occupational safety, health and wellbeing efforts.

-3. Commitment: leadership at all levels helps promote the value of good safety, health and wellbeing and facilitates both legal compliance and a broader culture of care.
+4. Commitment: leadership at all levels helps promote the value of good safety, health and wellbeing and facilitates both legal compliance and a broader culture.

-4. Collaboration: proactive and open collaboration between different organisational functions support resilient and comprehensive OSH management systems.
+5. Collaboration: proactive and open collaboration between different organisational functions and with external bodies supports resilient and comprehensive OSH management systems.

-6. Evidence and risk: proportionate responses to existing and future OSH risks to all workers require the assessment and advice of competent people.
+6. Evidence-driven risk mitigation: proportionate responses to existing and future OSH risks to all workers require the assessment and advice of competent people.

-7. Knowledge and information: knowledge about occupational safety, health and wellbeing issues should be sought and shared proactively, collaboratively and without prejudice.
+7. Knowledge provision: knowledge about occupational safety, health and wellbeing issues should be sought and shared proactively, collaboratively and without prejudice.

-8. Learning and improvement: the adaptation and improvement of occupational safety, health and wellbeing systems is built on a commitment to ongoing organisational learning and improvement.
+8. Learning and improvement: the adaptation and improvement of occupational safety, health and wellbeing systems are built on ongoing organisational learning and improvement.

 9. Rehabilitation: a sustainable return to work after work-related injury and/or ill health absence should be the aim of organisational rehabilitation systems and processes.

-1. Rights: workers should be aware of and assert their own rights and entitlements in relation to safety, health and wellbeing.
+2. Worker rights: workers should be made aware of and be able to assert their own rights in relation to safety, health and wellbeing.

-3. Commitment: workers should commit to taking care of their own work-related safety, health and wellbeing and anyone else’s who may be affected by their actions.
+4. Commitment: workers should be able to take care of their own work-related safety, health and wellbeing and that of anyone else who may be affected by their actions.

-4. Collaboration: safety, health and wellbeing performance is driven by workers’ participation and collaboration with their peers and management.
+5. Collaboration: safety, health and wellbeing performance is driven by workers’ participation and collaboration with peers, management and workers' organisations.

-6. Evidence and risk: workers have a duty to implement risk controls faithfully and report when they become ineffective, or where they perceive a new risk emerging.
+6. Evidence-driven risk mitigation: workers should co-operate with risk controls and should be able to report when they become ineffective, or where they perceive a new risk emerging.

-7. Knowledge and information: workers sharing knowledge and information makes a vital contribution to the development of safe and healthy workplaces, systems and cultures.
+7. Knowledge provision: workers sharing and receiving knowledge and information makes a vital contribution to the development of safe and healthy workplaces, systems and cultures.

-8. Learning and improvement: workers support continuous improvement efforts through both personal learning and organisational learning activities.
+8. Learning and improvement: workers support the continuous improvement of occupational safety, health and wellbeing systems through personal and organisational learning activities.

 9. Rehabilitation: workers’ active participation in developing and implementing rehabilitation processes for work-related absence helps to support a sustainable return to work.

-10. Equity, diversity and inclusion: workers should recognise the diversity of others and take responsibility for treating them with respect and without prejudice.
+10. Ethical values: workers should recognise the diversity of others and take responsibility for treating them with respect and without prejudice.

 Using the principles